Hélène Cixous: Sigmund Freud

 Psychoanalyst Sigmund Freud established the initial theories that would serve as a basis for some of Cixous' arguments in developmental psychology.
-Freud's analysis of gender roles and sexual identity concluded with separate paths for boys and girls through the Oedipus complex, theories of which Cixous was particularly critical.
+Freud's analysis of gender roles and sexual identity concluded with separate paths for boys and girls through the Oedipus complex and Electra complex, theories of which Cixous was particularly critical.
+She joined other scholars in positing The Freudian Coverup.

 Jacques Derrida

 Contemporaries, lifelong friends, and intellectuals, Jacques Derrida and Cixous both grew up as French Jews in Algeria and share a "belonging constituted of exclusion and nonbelonging"—not Algerian, rejected by France, their Jewishness concealed or acculturated.
-In Derrida's family "one never said 'circumcision' but 'baptism,' not 'Bar Mitzvah' but 'communion.'"
+In Derrida's family, "one never said 'circumcision' but 'baptism,' not 'Bar Mitzvah' but 'communion.'"
 Judaism cloaked in Catholicism is one example of the undecidability of identity that influenced the thinker whom Cixous calls a "Jewish Saint".
 Her book Portrait of Jacques Derrida as a Young Jewish Saint addresses these matters.

-Through deconstruction, Derrida employed the term logocentrism (which was not his coinage).
-This is the concept that explains how language relies on a hierarchical system that values the spoken word over the written word in Western culture.
+Through deconstruction, Derrida appropriated and employed the term logocentrism (which is not his coinage although he adapted it substantially for his needs).
+This is the concept that explains how Western metaphysics use of language relies on a hierarchical system that values the spoken word over the written word in Western culture.
 The idea of binary opposition is essential to Cixous' position on language.

-Cixous and Luce Irigaray combined Derrida's logocentric idea and Lacan's symbol for desire, creating the term phallogocentrism.
-This term focuses on Derrida's social structure of speech and binary opposition as the center of reference for language, with the phallic being privileged and how women are only defined by what they lack; not A vs. B, but, rather A vs. ¬A (not-A).
+Cixous and Luce Irigaray combined Derrida's logocentric idea and Lacan's primary signifier for desire (the phallus), creating the term phallogocentrism.
+This term focuses on Derrida's social structure of speech and binary opposition as the centre of reference for language, with the phallic being privileged and how women are only defined by what they lack; not A vs. B, but, rather A vs. ¬A (not-A).

 In a dialogue between Derrida and Cixous, Derrida said about Cixous: "Helene's texts are translated across the world, but they remain untranslatable.
 We are two French writers who cultivate a strange relationship, or a strangely familiar relationship with the French language – at once more translated and more untranslatable than many a French author.
 We are more rooted in the French language than those with ancestral roots in this culture and this land."

 Major works

-The Laugh of the Medusa (1975)
+"The Laugh of the Medusa" (1975)

-Cixous' critical feminist essay "The Laugh of the Medusa", originally written in French as Le Rire de la Méduse in 1975, was (after she revised it) translated into English by Paula Cohen and Keith Cohen in 1976.
-It has become a seminal essay, particularly because it announces what Cixous called écriture féminine, a distinctive mode of writing for women and by women.
+Cixous' critical feminist essay "The Laugh of the Medusa", originally written in French as "Le Rire de la Méduse" in 1975, was (after she revised it) translated into English by Paula Cohen and Keith Cohen in 1976.
+It is considered a foundational essay, particularly because it announces what Cixous called écriture féminine, a distinctive mode of writing by women and for women.